 Many other libraries on campus also hold biology-related materials in support of specific programs at the University.
 These include landscape architecture (Fine Arts Library); paleobiology and environmental studies (Van Pelt Library); bioengineering and biophysics (Van Pelt Library); botany and horticulture (Morris Arboretum) and physical and medical anthropology (Museum Library.)
 In addition, journals that support the Perelman School of Medicine and the Biomedical Graduate Studies program are also held at the Biomedical Library and cover related fields such as biochemistry, genetics, and neuroscience.
 The library system subscribes to a wide variety of biology and STEM related databases such as MEDLINE, Scopus and ISI Citation Indexes databases.

 The library provides access to multiple Biology related databases, ebooks, ejournals, protocols and videos.
-Good starting points are listed below:
+The Biomedical Library homepage is always a good place to start.
+Other starting points are listed below: